Spotless Group Holdings: History

-2015/16 Spotless took over ACG, a security company and renamed it Techguard.

 Partnerships

 On 2 September 2013, the local organising committee of the 2015 Cricket World Cup, which was hosted by New Zealand and Australia, appointed a joint venture of Nine Live and Spotless Group to provide hospitality services for the tournament.
-The services include sales, marketing and event management of the tournament’s hospitality program.
+The services include sales, marketing, and event management of the tournament’s hospitality program.

-Industrial relations

-Controversies
+Controversy

-Spotless has become the focus of a high-profile industrial relations test case in Australia after claims of bullying and harassment surrounding Spotless’ use of individual flexible agreements (IFAs), were raised by members of United Voice.
+Spotless has a high-profile industrial relations test case in Australia after claims of bullying and harassment surrounding Spotless’ use of individual flexible agreements (IFAs) were raised by members of United Voice.
 United Voice is the union that represents contract cleaners employed by Spotless at shopping centres, CBD buildings and other privately and publicly owned buildings.

-The case will be heard by the Federal Court of Australia, where United Voice will argue that Spotless is in breach of the Fair Work Act as it leaves cleaners worse off than they would be without the IFAs.

-United Voice will also tell Fair Work Australia and the Federal Court that cleaners have reported that they have been unduly pressured into signing the agreements and were allegedly told if they refuse to sign the IFAs they were warned that their hours would be cut or that they would be refused overtime hours which they have enjoyed under the Cleaning Services Award.

-United Voice will also claim Spotless misrepresented the IFAs to its workers.
-The Union says Spotless' use of IFAs in these circumstances is contrary to the spirit and intent of the Individual Flexibility provisions under the Fair Work Act and that Spotless are trying to re-introduce WorkChoices AWAs by the back door.
+The case was heard by the Federal Court of Australia, where United Voice argues that Spotless is in breach of the Fair Work Act as it leaves cleaners worse off than they would be without the IFAs.
+United Voice also states that cleaners have reported that they have been unduly pressured into signing the agreements and were allegedly told that if they refused to sign the IFAs, they would be warned that their hours would be cut or that they would be refused overtime hours after the Cleaning Services Award.
+The Union says Spotless' use of IFAs in these circumstances is contrary to the intent of the individual flexibility provisions under the Fair Work Act and that Spotless is trying to re-introduce WorkChoices AWAs.

-The case was due to go to before Fair Work Australia on 18 April 2011, however, Spotless did not attend the voluntary mediation.
+The case was due to go before Fair Work Australia on 18 April 2011; however, Spotless did not attend the voluntary mediation.

-Fair work resolution
+Resolution

-In April 2012, Spotless agreed to audit a representative group of cleaners’ employment records to ensure they were paid properly and receiving their full entitlements.
+In April 2012, Spotless agreed to audit a representative group of cleaners’ employment records.
+The Fair Work Ombudsman agreed to Spotless’ decision to sign a Pro-Active Compliance Deed.

-The Fair Work Ombudsman welcomed Spotless’ decision to sign a Pro-Active Compliance Deed and congratulated them on their demonstration of corporate responsibility.
-Spotless will provide a report on the findings from their audit to the Fair Work Ombudsman.
-Spotless and United Voice now have a professional relationship based on a much better understanding of each other's respective positions.